23 Writers Who Were Famous by Age 23

 Best Known For: The Strand Prophecy (sci-fi trilogy)

 By age 12, identical twins Brianna and Brittany had completed their first novel, The Strand Prophecy.
 At age 13, their book reached national distribution through Barnes & Noble.
 By the end of 10th grade, Brianna and Brittany had completed 4 novels, a screenplay, a comic book, and a guide to writing.
-At age 17, the twins were featured on the "Young Icons" show on the CW earlier this year.
+At age 17, the twins were featured on the "Young Icons" show on the CW.
 The third and final novel in their Strand series and the first book in a new series are expected to be published this year, all before they graduate high school.
 Oh, and to top it all off, they're dyslexic.

 5. Gordon Korman

 Best Known For: Macdonald Hall (children's series)

 At age 12, in 7th grade, Korman sent one of his completed writing assignments in to Scholastic; the manuscript was published that same year as This Can't Be Happening at Macdonald Hall, which became the first in a series.
 At 17, Korman received an Air Canada Award for promising authors in Canada.
 By the end of high school, he had published five books.
 At age 23, he had 11 books in print.
 Now 48, his books--more than 75 of them--have sold upwards of 7 million copies.
 One of his series, The Monday Night Football Club, was turned into the 4-season TV show "The Jersey" on the Disney Channel; Macdonald Hall, that series he started in 7th grade, was optioned as a TV show, but not produced.